danidorfman1234/danidorfman.github.io/content/publication/pairing-heaps-forward/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *In Proc. of 26st ESA*
+publication: In *MFCS*
-publication_short: In *ESA*
+publication_short: In *MFCS*

-abstract: We revisit multipass pairing heaps and path-balanced binary search trees (BSTs), two classical algorithms for data structure maintenance.
-The pairing heap is a simple and efficient “selfadjusting” heap, introduced in 1986 by Fredman, Sedgewick, Sleator, and Tarjan.
-In the multipass variant (one of the original pairing heap variants described by Fredman et al.) the minimum item is extracted via repeated pairing rounds in which neighboring siblings are linked.
-Path-balanced BSTs, proposed by Sleator (cf. Subramanian, 1996), are a natural alternative to Splay trees (Sleator and Tarjan, 1983).
-In a path-balanced BST, whenever an item is accessed, the search path leading to that item is re-arranged into a balanced tree.
-Despite their simplicity, both algorithms turned out to be difficult to analyse.
-Fredman et al. showed that operations in multipass pairing heaps take amortized O(log n·log log n/ log log log n) time.
-For searching in path-balanced BSTs, Balasubramanian and Raman showed in 1995 the same amortized time bound of O(log n · log log n/ log log log n), using a different argument.
-In this paper we show an explicit connection between the two algorithms and improve the two bounds to O(log n · 2^log∗ n · log∗ n), respectively O(log n · 2^log∗ n ·(log∗n)^2), where log∗(·) denotes the very slowly growing iterated logarithm function.
-These are the first improvements in more than three, resp. two decades, approaching in both cases the information-theoretic lower bound of Ω(log n).
+abstract: The pairing heap is a classical heap data structure introduced in 1986 by Fredman, Sedgewick, Sleator, and Tarjan.
+It is remarkable both for its simplicity and for its excellent performance in practice.
+The “magic” of pairing heaps lies in the restructuring that happens after the deletion of the smallest item.
+The resulting collection of trees is consolidated in two rounds&colon; a left-to-right pairing round, followed by a right-to-left accumulation round.
+Fredman et al. showed, via an elegant correspondence to splay trees, that in a pairing heap of size n all heap operations take O(log n) amortized time.
+They also proposed an arguably more natural variant, where both pairing and accumulation are performed in a combined left-to-right round (called the forward variant of pairing heaps).
+The analogy to splaying breaks down in this case, and the analysis of the forward variant was left open.
+In this paper we show that inserting an item and deleting the minimum in a forward-variant pairing heap both take amortized time O(log n · 4^&radic;(log n)).
+This is the first improvement over the O(&radic;(n)) bound showed by Fredman et al. three decades ago.
+Our analysis relies on a new potential function that tracks parent-child rank-differences in the heap.

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.